What’s the first thing recruiters look for in a Scrum Master resume?

 - Whether you have program management experience

-That’s why your resume experience should magnify your technical skills.
+That’s why you should magnify your technical skills in the bullet points.
 It should show the scale of your work, and the impact you made.

 Check out the four resume experience examples below and try noticing the difference: